MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 ### Principle: Don't trust the environment your code will run in

 Remember that you cannot know how a customer will set up permissions for users.
-Although a user may have access to the entry point of a function he/she may not have access to all tables referenced.Consider adding the `InherentPermissions` attribute to private functions not raising events.
+Although a user may have access to the entry point of a function he/she may not have access to all tables referenced.
+Consider adding the `InherentPermissions` attribute to private functions not raising events.
 Write defensive code that checks for permissions and be very careful when accessing data through RecordRef – particularly in an event subscriber, as you cannot know which table is being passed as argument.

 ### Principle: Offer graceful degradations